 Dr. Lindstrand handles all her own emergencies.
 Please be considerate and page her only if you have an urgent matter.
 Call the clinic phone number and the answering machine will give you a cell number.
 Please note that there is an additional fee for after hour visits.
-The fee will be waived for those cats on a current wellness health program.
 All cats seen on emergency must be patients that have been seen within the last year, neutered , and current on rabies/distemper vaccinations.

 Hospitalized patients receive intensive monitoring and expert nursing care throughout the day.
 Normal hospitalization is charged by the night.
 Our staff is on TLC watch, and every time they walk by a cage, they are to open the cage door, pet and speak softly to the patient.
 This has been shown to reduce stress and speed up recovery.

 We have large, roomy cages and kitty condos available.
 Our boarders also receive TLC watch and the staff are encouraged to play with the cats.
 The cats are housed in our boarding area and kept separate from the hospitalized cats.
 Cats are weighed every day to be sure they don’t lose any unintended weight.
 Boarding is charged per night.

 We require all boarders and patients to have a current rabies and distemper vaccinations.